-Weathering of waste rock from the Ranger Uranium Mine releases contaminants, including magnesium sulfate.
+Weathering of waste rock from the mine releases contaminants, including magnesium sulfate.
 These contaminants are washed out by the rain and are predicted to move through the local groundwater towards Magela Creek.
 Depending on the concentration, the magnesium sulfate (a salt) has the potential to affect fish, trees and other ecosystems in and near Magela Creek downstream from the Ranger mine site.

 This project is: